anthonymetzler/portfolio/README.md

 This is a personal resume website ([ametzler.com](https://ametzler.com)).
 The application is written in ReactJS utilizing Material-UI components, which renders a JSON formatted resume.
-The site build is hosted on GitHub Pages within the docs directory.